8bitbuddhist/PixelMaestro/docs/cue.md

 After calling a Handler method, you can immediately run the generated Cue by using `CueController::run()`.
 To run an outside Cue (i.e. from a file or serial port), call `CueController::load(unsigned char*)` and pass in the Cue directly.
 The CueController verifies and unpacks the Cue before sending it off to the correct Handler.

 **Note:** Don't call a Handler's `run` method directly, as this will bypass error checking and validation.

+## Reading Cues
+Reading Cues from an external source can be done all at once (e.g. from a file) or in steps (e.g. from a serial port).
+The CueController class provides multiple methods for reading Cues.

+To load a Cue all at once, use `CueController::load(cue)` and `CueController::load(cues, num_cues)`.
+The first method loads in a single Cue, while the second loads an array of Cues and runs each Cue sequentially.

+To read in a Cue byte-by-byte, use `CueController::read(byte)`.
+This is designed for serial communication, where the Cue might come in chunks instead of all at once.
+The CueController adds each byte to the buffer, then executes the buffer once the full Cue is loaded.

 **The following sections are for reference/curiosity only.**